Michele Wucker

-Michele M. Wucker /’wʊkər/ (born 1969) is an American author, commentator and policy analyst specializing in the world economy and crisis anticipation.
-She is the author of The Gray Rhino: How to Recognize and Act on the Obvious Dangers We Ignore, Lockout: Why America Keeps Getting Immigration Wrong when Our Prosperity Depends on Getting it Right and Why the Cocks Fight: Dominicans, Haitians and the Struggle for Hispaniola.
+Michele M. Wucker /’wʊkər/ (born 1969) is an American political strategist and author specializing in the world economy and crisis anticipation.
+She is the author of Why the Cocks Fight: Dominicans, Haitians and the Struggle for Hispaniola (1999); Lockout: Why America Keeps Getting Immigration Wrong when Our Prosperity Depends on Getting it Right (2006); and The Gray Rhino: How to Recognize and Act on the Obvious Dangers We Ignore (2016).

 Biography

 Wucker is of American, Belgian and Austrian Slavic descent, and lives in Chicago, Illinois.

 She holds a B.A. in French and Policy Studies from Rice University and a Master of International Affairs and Certificate in Latin American Studies from the School of International and Public Affairs at Columbia University.
 In 2012, she received a Certificate in Global Leadership and Public Policy in the 21st Century from the John F. Kennedy School of Government at Harvard University.

 She worked as a news reporter at the Milwaukee Sentinel (now the Milwaukee Journal-Sentinel) in 1990, covering the local Hispanic community.
 She wrote about emerging markets finance at Dow Jones, AmericaEconomia, and International Financing Review.
 From 2000–2001, she was Latin America Bureau Chief for International Financing Review and editor of IFR Latin America.

 After publishing Why the Cocks Fight, she was appointed senior fellow at the World Policy Institute, at the time part of The New School, in New York City.
 In 2007, she became executive director, taking the think tank independent from the university, and was named President of the World Policy Institute in 2010.

 She was part of the Brookings-Duke Immigration Roundtable, which issued its recommendations in 2009.
 She was also part of the SUNY-Levin Institute New York in the World Advisory Council, which issued its recommendations in 2011 to New York City and State on policy responses to economic globalization.

 In August 2014, Wucker left the World Policy Institute to join the Chicago Council on Global Affairs as Vice President for Studies.
 In 2015, she left that organization and founded Gray Rhino & Company.